streaming-graphs/NOUS/README.md

   	* 2_X_Y implies ` Tell me about X in context of Y (e.g. 2_Harry Potter_author => Who authored Harry Potter series)`
   	* 3_X_Y implies ` How X relates to Y (3_Lebron James_Urban Meyer => How does Lebron James know Urban Meyer)`

-To run the question answering module, start the session using :
+To run the question answering module for test example, start the session using :
-To run example
 ```bash
 cd [Repo_Home]/knowledge_graph
 ```